How Often Do You Need to Do Eddy Current Inspections?

 Unless you’re using drones for inspection.
 At Voliro, we’ve developed a drone with 30 N of stable force that can carry inspection probes to any hard-to-reach asset and effectively perform tests.

-With Volior’s Pulsed Eddy Current probe, you can inspect aluminum jackets and low-carbon steel assets like insulated pipes or storage tanks for near-surface level defects.
+With Voliro’s Pulsed Eddy Current probe, you can inspect aluminum jackets and low-carbon steel assets like insulated pipes or storage tanks for near-surface level defects.
 The probe penetrates the wall thickness range of 3 to 18 mm and can work at a lift-off distance of 100 mm.

 Voliro’s integration of the lightweight, second-generation Sixpec® module onto the Voliro T drone, eliminates these challenges.
 Their solution enables safe, efficient, and accurate inspections of hard-to-reach areas without the need for direct contact or invasive preparatory work.